What is Roux-en-Y gastric bypass weight-loss surgery?

 Long-term complications related to RYGB surgery may include:

-Left untreated, severe and potentially fatal vitamin and protein deficiencies.
+- Severe and potentially fatal vitamin and protein deficiencies, if left untreated.
 These are caused by poor absorption of certain nutrients, which can lead to diseases rarely seen in the developed world.
 Such diseases include pellagra, a dangerous niacin deficiency that can also cause dementia; beriberi, a thiamine deficiency that can cause irreversible nerve damage and heart failure; and kwashiorkor, a severe, life-threatening form of malnutrition.

 There may be other risks, depending upon your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.